simonwhatley/govuk-service-assessments/src/content/version-1/standard-19.md

 ---
 caption: Standard 19
-title: Standard 19
-description: Build a service that can be iterated on a frequent basis and make sure resources are in place to do so.
+title: Build a service that can be iterated on a frequent basis and make sure resources are in place to do so.
 tags:
   - standard
   - version-1